Explanation of arpeggios and arpeggios for guitar in movable shapes presented by diagrams and tabs.

 Below is the scale – arpeggio relationship illustrated with a diagram.
 The diagram displays Cmaj7 chord arpeggio notes in dark blue color and the remaining notes in the C Major Scale in light blue color.

-These are, of course, two of many ways to play the actual arpeggio and scale, respectively.
+This is, of course, only one of many ways to play the actual arpeggio and scale, respectively.

 Major